rjshap/AutoSharesAPI/web-api/trading-api/account-transfers/get-users-pending-account-transfer-requests.md

 {% endswagger-parameter %}

 {% swagger-parameter in="header" name="Et-App-Key" required="true" type="String" %}
-This is your app’s unique key that can be retrieved from the BO Companies widget in ETNA Trader.
+This is your app’s unique key that can be retrieved from the BO Companies widget in AutoShares Trader.
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="Successful request, JSON data containing the user's pending account requests is returned." %}